scverse/rapids_singlecell/docs/basic.md

 ## News

-* 07.08.23 *rapids-singlecell* is now part of scverse ecosystem.
+* 07.08.23 *rapids-singlecell* is now part of scverse® ecosystem.
-* 04.08.23 Thanks to the great team at [scverse](https://www.scverse.org) *rapids-singlecell* is now automatically tested with CI
+* 04.08.23 Thanks to the great team at [scverse](https://www.scverse.org)® *rapids-singlecell* is now automatically tested with CI
 * 27.06.23 I'm very honored to announce that I was invited to co-author a [technical blog post](https://developer.nvidia.com/blog/gpu-accelerated-single-cell-rna-analysis-with-rapids-singlecell/) that demonstrates the capabilities and performance of *rapids-singlecell* for NVIDIA.